SpaceX ready to launch NASA astronauts, back on home turf

 NOTE: This story will feature a livestream of the launch.

-“This is a big moment in time,” NASA Administrator Jim Bridenstine said on the eve of the launch.
-“It's been nine years since we've had this opportunity.”
+Riding aboard the brand new SpaceX Dragon capsule for the historic test flight will be veteran NASA astronauts Doug Hurley and Bob Behnken.

-The launch puts Elon Musk's SpaceX on the cusp of becoming the first private company to put astronauts in orbit, something achieved by just three countries — Russia, the U.S. and China.
+Thunderstorms remained a concern, both at NASA’s Kennedy Space Center and along the Dragon’s path to orbit.
+SpaceX had a split second to launch the Falcon rocket, at 4:33 p.m.
+EDT, using the same pad where men flew to the moon and the last space shuttle soared in 2011.

-Riding aboard the brand new SpaceX Dragon capsule for the historic flight: veteran NASA astronauts Doug Hurley and Bob Behnken.
-The test flight will take them to the International Space Station.
+NASA Administrator Jim Bridenstine said Wednesday morning that the weather appeared to be trending in the right direction.

-Bridenstine describes the duo as bold American heroes who are “laying the foundation for a new era in human spaceflight.”
+“Bob and Doug are cool as cucumbers," he added.
+"They are absolutely itching to go fly.
+So these are the best that America has to offer and, yes, it is emotional for me because a lot is riding on this.”

-Wednesday's weather in Florida has been a concern; it was raining with low clouds in the morning.
+The launch puts Elon Musk's SpaceX in the same league as only three countries — Russia, the U.S. and China, which sent astronauts into orbit in that order.

-NASA pushed ahead with the astronaut launch despite the coronavirus pandemic, but asked spectators to stay at home to lower the risk of spreading the virus.
+NASA pushed ahead with the launch despite the coronavirus pandemic, but asked spectators to stay at home to lower the risk of spreading the virus.
 Beaches and parks along Florida's Space Coast are open again, and local officials and businesses put out a socially distanced welcome mat.
-Signs on local businesses wished “Godspeed SpaceX.”
+Signs along the main beach drag wished “Godspeed SpaceX.”

-Hours before the launch, cars and RVs lined the causeway in Cape Canaveral, with prime views of the pad.
+Hours before the launch, cars and RVs already were lining the causeway in Cape Canaveral, with prime views of the pad.

-President Donald Trump and Vice President Mike Pence are expected to be at Kennedy, where visitors will be limited.
+President Donald Trump and Vice President Mike Pence planned to fly into Kennedy, where the guest list was exceedingly limited because of the pandemic.
+Space center tours were on tap, with Bridenstine as their escort.

-NASA will have input throughout the countdown, but in the end, it will be SpaceX giving the final go — with NASA’s concurrence.
+NASA had input throughout the entire commercial crew process, including Wednesday's countdown.
+But in the end, it was going to be SpaceX giving the final go — with NASA’s concurrence.

 “SpaceX is controlling the vehicle, there’s no fluff about that,” said Norm Knight, a NASA flight operations manager.

-Besides good weather at the launch site, SpaceX needs relatively calm waves and wind up the U.S. and Canadian seaboard and across the North Atlantic to Ireland, in case astronauts Hurley and Behnken need to make an emergency splashdown along the route to orbit.
+Besides good weather at the launch site, SpaceX is counting on relatively calm waves and wind up the U.S. and Canadian seaboard and across the North Atlantic to Ireland, in case astronauts Hurley and Behnken need to make an emergency splashdown along the route to orbit.

-If SpaceX does not launch during Wednesday’s split-second window, the next try would be Saturday.
+If SpaceX does not launch Wednesday the next try would be Saturday.

 The last time astronauts launched from Florida was on NASA’s final space shuttle flight in July 2011.
 Hurley was the pilot of that mission.